ArmanDuha8/machine-learning-threshold-displacement-energy-dataset/README.md

 ## Overview

 Understanding the threshold displacement energy (Ed) is crucial for predicting radiation damage in materials, particularly in applications like nuclear reactors, aerospace, and advanced materials engineering.
 This repository includes:
-- Data for monoatomic and polyatomic materials.
-- Analytical models derived using the SISSO machine learning method.
+- Data used as features for monoatomic and polyatomic materials to derive analytical models using the [SISSO](https://github.com/rouyang2017/SISSO) machine learning method.
 - Scripts for preprocessing, analysis, and visualization.

-The provided resources enable reproducible research and facilitate further exploration of radiation damage in materials.
+The provided resources enable reproducible research, facilitate further exploration of radiation damage in materials, and can, in general, be useful for any research requiring fundamental property data of materials.

 ---